knee-cola/react-redux-training/README.md

 ead.
 Long Live Composition
 # Milestones

+All milestones are commited to Git as separate commits, which means that each version can checked-out.

 * 1st **(done)** create a **simple React app**
 	* app should be sa simple counter
 	* the single component should be a button with